-- Add salt and 1 1/2 tablespoons milk and then mix again for a minute or two until the milk has mostly incorporated into the butter/caramel mixture.
+- Add salt and 1 tablespoon milk and then mix again for a minute or two until the milk has mostly incorporated into the butter/caramel mixture.

 Yield: Frosting for a 13 by 9 inch cake or 24 cupcakes.

-Use the Salted Caramel frosting for cupcakes, chocolate cake or even brownies!
+Use the salted caramel frosting for topping cookies, cupcakes, chocolate cake or brownies!
 This frosting can be stored in the refrigerator for up to 2 weeks and can also be frozen for 2-3 months.
 Just bring the frosting back to room temperature before frosting the cake of your choice.
 You may also need to mix it a little after refrigerating or freezing to get it back to the original fluffiness.